Session title: Learning Motivation: designing outstanding learning experiencesImproving attendance, punctuality and retention

 Publicity information for event organisers and potential delegates

-Another way to consider this subject is to ask whether poor motivation is an ‘issue’ or a ‘symptom’ of an issue.
+Using this questions, we begin exploring whether poor motivation is an ‘issue’ or a ‘symptom’ of something deeper.
 As you can never resolve a symptom directly, the route to solving the problem of poor motivation is to accurately identify its root cause.
 And for some providers, this can be a surprising and revealing journey.

 This session will enable staff to: